icra/swat_editor_fork/README.md

 # README #

-Desktop interface to SWAT+ allowing the user to import a project from GIS, modify SWAT+ input, write the text files, and run the model.
+Custom Desktop interface to SWAT+ allowing the user to import a project from GIS, modify SWAT+ input, write the text files, and run a [custom SWAT+ model](https://github.com/icra/swatplus) that can model point-source pollution.

 Read the documentation at [swatplus.gitbook.io/docs](https://swatplus.gitbook.io/docs) and [join the user group](https://groups.google.com/g/swatplus-editor) to be notified of new releases.